Troubleshoot TruClient scripts

 This section describes troubleshooting and limitations for TruClient scripts.

-There are several possible reasons for this failure:
+There are several possible reasons for replay failure when clicking on an object:

 |Possible Cause||Try this|